 Analysts estimate that the Soviet Union may have deployed 15,000-25,000 nonstrategic nuclear weapons, or more, in the late 1980s and early 1990s.
 During the 1990s, Russian officials stated publicly that they had completed the weapons withdrawals mandated by the PNIs and had proceeded to eliminate warheads at a rate of 2,000 per year.
 40 However, many experts doubt these statements, noting that Russia probably lacked the financial and technical means to proceed this quickly.
 In addition Russian officials have offered a moving deadline for this process in their public statements.
 For example, at the Nuclear Nonproliferation Treaty review conference in 2000, Russian Foreign Minister Ivanov stated that Russia was about to finish implementing its PNIs.
-But, at a follow-up meeting two years later, Russian officials stated that the elimination process was continuing, and, with adequate funding, could be completed by the end of 2004.
-Furthermore, in late 2003, General Yuri Baluyevsky, who was then the first deputy chief of staff of the Russian General Staff stated that Russia would not destroy all of its tactical nuclear weapons, that it would, instead, "hold on to its stockpiles" in response to U.S. plans to develop new types of nuclear warheads.
-42 Many analysts and U.S. officials interpreted this statement as a sharp reversal of Russia's commitments under the 1991 PNIs.
+But, at a follow-up meeting two years later, Russian officials stated that the elimination process was continuing, and, with adequate funding, could be completed by the end of 2004.41 Furthermore, in late 2003, General Yuri Baluyevsky, who was then the first deputy chief of staff of the Russian General Staff stated that Russia would not destroy all of its tactical nuclear weapons, that it would, instead, "hold on to its stockpiles" in response to U.S. plans to develop new types of nuclear warheads.42 Many analysts and U.S. officials interpreted this statement as a sharp reversal of Russia's commitments under the 1991 PNIs.

 With consideration for these uncertainties, analysts have estimated that Russia may still have between 3,000 and 8,000 warheads for nonstrategic nuclear weapons, with the lower number reflecting the number of deployed weapons and the higher number including those weapons that remain in central storage.
-While some estimate that only air-delivered weapons remain operational, the total amount may be split between warheads for tactical aviation, naval nuclear weapons, and air defense missiles, with some ground forces still in the mix.
-Russia had also reportedly reduced the number of military bases that could deploy nonstrategic nuclear weapons by over 250 and had consolidated its storage areas for these weapons, eliminating about two-thirds of the 500-600 facilities it had operated at the beginning of the 1990s.
+While some estimate that only air-delivered weapons remain operational, the total amount may be split between warheads for tactical aviation, naval nuclear weapons, and air defense missiles, with some ground forces still in the mix.43 Russia had also reportedly reduced the number of military bases that could deploy nonstrategic nuclear weapons by over 250 and had consolidated its storage areas for these weapons, eliminating

-&lt;sup>40 Lewis Dunn, "Non-strategic Nuclear Weapons Control: What is the Problem?," in Larsen, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001, p.
+40 Lewis Dunn, "Non-strategic Nuclear Weapons Control: What is the Problem?," in Larsen, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001, p.
 17.

-&lt;sup>41 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, p.
+41 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, p.
 29.

-&lt;sup>42 Vladimir Isachenkov, "U.S. Nuke Development Concerns Russia," Interfax, November 26, 2003.
+42 Vladimir Isachenkov, "U.S. Nuke Development Concerns Russia," Interfax, November 26, 2003.

-&lt;sup>43 A table summarizing three different estimates can be found in Andrea Gabbitas, "Nonstrategic Nuclear Weapons: Problems of Definition," in Larsen, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001, p.
+43 A table summarizing three different estimates can be found in Andrea Gabbitas, "Non-strategic Nuclear Weapons: Problems of Definition," in Larsen, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001, p.
 25. See also Nikolai Sokov, "The Tactical Nuclear Weapons Controversy," Jane's Defence Weekly, January 2001, pp. 16-17.